-If you alpine ski, snowboard, water ski, do martial arts or other sports that require you to keep your center of gravity low you may already know the sensation of letting your weight fall into your heels.
+If you alpine ski, snowboard, water ski, do martial arts, or play other sports that require you to keep your center of gravity low, you may already know the sensation of letting your weight fall into your heels.

 If you are having difficulties letting your calf muscle flex to let you drop your heel, here are some tips: